Niair/Database-using-Python/README.md

 ---

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-## Contact

-For questions or suggestions, please open an issue or contact me at [your-email@example.com].

----

 **Happy coding!** 🚀

 ---

 Feel free to customize the repository URL, contact info, or add any badges (like build status or license) as you see fit.

----
-Answer from Perplexity: pplx.ai/share